yashitaprasad/yashitaprasad/_posts/2021-03-10-Review-Two.md

 **Sources**

-In the "about this map", it lists the sources and citations as well the work that went into making the map.
+In the "about this map" icon, it lists the sources and citations as well the work that went into making the map.
 This was great because you didn’t have to go around looking for the sources, but still tucked in the corner to make a seamless map.
-Overall, this was a well-researched, carefully made project that educated us on American migration patterns in the mid-19th century.
+Overall, this was a well-researched, carefully made project that educated the viewer on American migration patterns in the mid-19th century.